-

 “Just!
 Tell!
 Another!
 Story!” shouted the old lady.

-Intrigued, the gunman pulled two chairs from the side, scraping the floor with a loud shriek.
+Intrigued, the gunman pulled two chairs from the side of the room, scraping the floor with dreadful shriek.
 He pushed one in front of Charles, then sat in the other one.

 “Where do you work?” he grunted, and pointed with the gun to sit.

-“The L-Mart on 2nd.
+“The L-Mart on 2nd street.
 I work in stocking.
 We have all kinds of strange things happen there.”

 “Where’s the story?
 What does work have to do with it?”

-“Sounds like this day manager is a dingus.” the gunman said and leaned back in his chair.
+“Sounds like this day manager is a dingus.” the gunman said and leaned back in his chair and crossed his arms.

 Charles felt an ounce of relief, having hooked the gunman with a good introduction.